Home > Projects > Tree Planting > Whatcom County Parks

 Reforestation in Popular Whatcom County Parks

-Enhancements to Whatcom County parks like this will provide clean air, water/flood resilience, expanded habitat, shade for hot summer days, carbon capture, and many other benefits.
+Enhancements to parks like this will provide clean air, water/flood resilience, expanded habitat, shade for hot summer days, carbon capture, and many other benefits.

 Our Whatcom County Parks projects include: